Golf handicap card

 How do golf handicaps change?

-The Golf Club Great Britain calculates handicaps using the same sytem as any private golf club for both mens and ladies handicaps.
+The Golf Club Great Britain calculates your Golf handicap using the same sytem as any private golf club for both mens and ladies handicaps.
 Maximum mens handicap is 28 and 36 for ladies.

 - Calculate a 'net differential' for each player.
 This is the difference between the player's net score (gross score less current handicap) and the SSS.